all-dan/fifo-cgt-calc/README.md

-# FIFO CGT Tax Calculation App
+# FIFO CGT Tax Calculator (in development)

-**Disclaimers**
-- This application is for informational purposes only; always check results for accuracy.
-- Currently supports assets taxed under Irish CGT (33%), such as company shares and crypto.
-ETFs are not supported (taxed under Exit Tax, 41%).
+**Disclaimer**
+This application is for informational and educational purposes only and does not constitute financial, tax, or legal advice.
+No warranty is given as to the accuracy, completeness, or suitability of the results for your specific circumstances.
+Always consult a qualified professional and verify results independently before making any financial or tax decisions.
+Use of this software is at your own risk; the author accepts no liability for any loss or damage arising from its use.

 ## Orientation

-This app helps you calculate taxable gains using FIFO logic for share and crypto disposals.
+This app aims to cover the most important CGT rules outlined by Irish Revenue found here: [Revenue.ie: 7.
+Selling or disposing of shares](https://www.revenue.ie/en/gains-gifts-and-inheritance/transfering-an-asset/how-to-calculate-cgt.aspx) (last accessed: Sep 2025).

 **User steps:**
 1. Prepare a `trades.csv` file (see schema below) and place it in `/input` or use existing csv and delete dummy values.